Ajman Ruler, Crown Prince Receive Ramadan Well-wishers - UrduPoint

 Ajman Ruler, Crown Prince Receive Ramadan Well-wishers

-AJMAN, (UrduPoint / Pakistan Point News / WAM - 06th Mar, 2025) H.H.
-Sheikh Humaid bin Rashid Al Nuaimi, Supreme Council Member and Ruler of Ajman, received Ramadan well-wishers this evening at Al Zaher Palace, in the presence of H.H.
+AJMAN, (UrduPoint / Pakistan Point News / WAM - 09th Mar, 2025) H.H.
+Sheikh Humaid bin Rashid Al Nuaimi, Supreme Council Member and Ruler of Ajman, received well-wishers on the occasion of the holy month of Ramadan this evening at Al Zaher Palace, in the presence of H.H.
 Sheikh Ammar bin Humaid Al Nuaimi, Crown Prince of Ajman and Chairman of Ajman Executive Council.

-Sheikh Humaid and Sheikh Ammar accepted greetings from tribal dignitaries, citizens, and residents, who conveyed their heartfelt congratulations and best wishes on the occasion of the holy month.
+Their Highnesses accepted Ramadan greetings from dignitaries, tribal elders, and a number of citizens and residents in the UAE, who extended their heartfelt congratulations and best wishes.
+They prayed for the continued health and well-being of the Ruler and Crown Prince, and for the UAE, its wise leadership, and its people to enjoy further progress, prosperity and blessings during this holy month.

-The well-wishers prayed to Almighty Allah to bless Sheikh Humaid and Sheikh Ammar with good health and well-being and to grant the UAE, its leadership, its people, and the Arab and Islamic nations progress, prosperity, and blessings.

 Recent Stories